Alloy Geek 2014 Aluminum Standard

-Aluminum alloy 2011 is a high-strength, free-machining alloy that falls within the 2xxx series of aluminum alloys.
-This alloy is alloyed primarily with copper and can also contain small amounts of other elements.
-Similar to alloy 2007, alloy 2011 is known for its excellent machinability, making it a popular choice for applications where precise machining operations are required.
+Aluminum alloy 2014 is a high-strength alloy belonging to the 2xxx series of aluminum alloys.
+It's alloyed primarily with copper and can also contain small amounts of other elements.
+This alloy is known for its excellent strength-to-weight ratio and is often used in aerospace and structural applications where strength is a critical factor.

 - Iron (Fe): 0.70% max